brightprogrammer/CIDEr/README.md

 #### GOALS
     CIDEr has 3 main goals :
-    1 : Be superfast and superlight for almost all platforms.
+    1 : Be fast for almost all platforms.
     2 : Look good on almost all platforms.
     3 : Provide as many features as possible.